kabiromohd/Ride-Duration-Prediction/README.md

 docker run -it --rm -p 9090:9090 <your docker user>/<docker repo>:mlopscapstone
 ```

+### To interact with the locally Deployed webservice
 if all the above command run successfully, open another terminal and run below command to see Ride prediction for local Docker deployment:

 ```